10 Common Mistakes in Digital Scrapbooking

 fastener-on-lifted

 Do you think that the stitching is in the right place?
 The ribbon is obviously off the paper, while the stitching should, in reality, hold it tight to the paper.
 This is an inconsistence that makes the arrangement look odd.
-In the case of a curly ribbon or a lifted element, the fastener should simply be put in another location to “make sense”.
+For a curly ribbon or a lifted element, the fastener should simply be put in another location to “make sense”.

 8- Colorized shadow

 This is a very common mistake when one is new to digital scrapping, or when in a hurry.
-Shadows on an element will be usually a shade of grey, and if the element is colorized as a whole, the shadow will also be colorized.
+Shadows on an element will be usually a shade of grey.
+If the element is colorized as a whole, the shadow will also be colorized.

 colorize

-You can clearly distinguish the pink shadow on the right flower which was a duplicate of the yellow one, but colorized as one whole.
-To avoid this, one can either colorize before adding a shadow, or, if the shadow is already part of the element, it can be erased very carefully.
+You can see the pink shadow on the right flower.
+It was a duplicate of the yellow one, but colorized as one whole.
+To avoid this, make sure you colorize the element before adding a shadow.
 Basically, it would be easier to avoid colorizing any element that already has a shadow.

 9- Shadows on doodles